 Where will you find sargassum?

-As of July 2018, the sargassum outbreak is reported to be impacting parts of Antigua, Barbados, Tortola, Sint Maarten and St. Martin, Martinique, Guadeloupe, Tobago, Canouan in the Grenadines, Dominica and Puerto Rico.
 It’s critical that travelers contact their resorts directly to inquire about the current status of this naturally occuring — an unpreventable — event.

 Visitors may find their resort beach pristine, for example, while the island’s port is clogged rendering ferry systems unusable.
 Some fishing villages report being overrun with mounds of drying seawood up to 10 feet high on beaches, with tons more clogging the harbor and preventing them from moving fishing vessels out to sea.

 Hopefully, the sargassum bloom may be an economic boon for others.
-On Barbados, research is underway to develop tools to convert it into fertilizer.
+On several islands, research is underway to develop tools to convert it into fertilizer.
 In the most popular beach resorts, hundreds have found work shoveling the seaweed away from gold sand beaches so that brides can have barefoot weddings and other resort guests can swim and sunbathe.